-When I first started on my photography journey, I was daunted by the whole posing thing.
+When I first started on my photography journey more than 7 years ago, I was daunted by the whole posing thing.
 I wanted my couples to feel at ease with me and my camera, and for my photoshoots to feel lively and sort of organic and not forced.
 I quickly realised that I couldn't just tell my clients to have fun, or to be themselves.
 Can you imagine something along the lines of "Ok, guys, now have fun!
 One, two, three go!
 Now just laugh!"?
 Most people will feel awkward and think "Now what?".
 So, what do I actually do?

 I like to think that I direct my couples, rather than pose them.
 If I were to tell you to just be yourself in front of the camera, you wouldn't know what to do.
-Plus, we probably wouldn't get a great deal of variety in your photos.
-Through several years of practice I learned a few things that help my clients relax during their photoshoot or a wedding portrait session, and result in natural photos depicting genuine emotions:
+Plus, we probably wouldn't get a great deal of variety in your portrait photos.
+Through several years of practice I learned a few things that help my clients relax during their photoshoot or a wedding portrait session, and result in natural photos depicting genuine emotions and interaction: